-Rising Canadian musician Jessie Reyez is capping off her massive 2017 the only way she knows how – constantly dropping out-of-this-world new music.
+Rising Canadian musician Jessie Reyez capped off her massive 2017 the only way she knows how – dropping out-of-this-world new music.
 Her one-two punch of ‘Phone Calls’ and ‘Cotton Candy’ rounds off a stunning year – so we met up with Reyez to talk the new attention, ‘cakes’, and sexual harassment in the music industry.

 How were you feeling when you wrote ‘Phone Calls’?

 I was fed up and I was angry.
 You can feel when someone’s being synthetic, and I was angry because I could feel a lot of people being synthetic with me about the time when we went into the studio to write this song.

 Do you find that happens a lot now?

 It’s a part of success, you know what I mean?
 I very much mean it with all the sincerity I can muster that I’m not completely mad at the new love.
 I love the new love, I love that people are like connecting with me, sending me messages and telling me that it changed the energy of their day, something like that.
 That means a lot to me, but at the time it was very hard and difficult for me to swallow.

 So is that filtering into your songwriting, then?